-SteelSeries Siberia 200 gaming headset is positioned in the mid-range market, with fewer internal accessories, only a product certification, a SteelSeries logo sticker and a 3.5mm adapter.
+SteelSeries Siberia 200 gaming headset is positioned in the mid-range market, with fewer internal accessories, only a product certification, a SteelSeries logo sticker, and a 3.5mm adapter.
 And the extension cable is gone.
-Although the cable of the Siberia 200 has been extended to 1.8 meters, but I think the extension cable is more practical!
+Although the cable of the Siberia 200 has been extended to 1.8 meters, I think the extension cable is more practical!

 This headset adopt SteelSeries’s classic design: adaptive head beam + closed headphone design.

 |Speaker Drivers||50mm Neodymium|